TreeveWhite/ECM34001-AD-Classifier/README.md

 # ECM34001-AD-Classifier

-This is the reposiory which contains the code used to impliment the diagnostic deep learning models employed by CogniCheck.
+This reposiory contains the code used to impliment the diagnostic deep learning models employed by CogniCheck.

 Specifically, the ad_classifier package is used by CogniCheck to make predictions and interact with deep learning models.